Powered by Coverage.com (NPN: 19966249)

 California law prevents insurers from raising rates in excess of 7 percent, which locks premiums in at a lower level.
 While this may seem like a bonus to homeowners, it contributes to the ongoing insurance crisis in California.
 Since companies can’t always raise rates to a level that accurately reflects the risk of insuring a California home, many insurers (like State Farm, Allstate, Farmers, Nationwide and Travelers) have chosen to drastically limit the number of new policies written in California — or stop writing new policies altogether.

-Home insurance, like auto and life coverage, can vary significantly from customer to customer.
-Not only can you tailor a policy to suit your insurance needs, but your personal details also influence the overall cost of your San Francisco home insurance policy.
-These factors include the age of your home and the deductible you choose, as well as previous claims.
+Like auto and life coverage, not only can you tailor a home insurance policy to suit your needs, but your personal details can also influence the overall cost of your policy.
+Insurers consider factors like the age of your home and the deductible you choose, as well as if you've filed claims previously.

 San Francisco rates by home age